-Like guest posting, syndication on high-authority websites can widen exposure of your content to audiences who might not have stumbled on your blog posts otherwise.
+Like guest posting, syndication on high-authority websites can widen the exposure of your content to audiences who might not have stumbled on your blog posts otherwise.
 Take for example major websites like Business Insider and Fast Company.
 Syndication on one of these sites would help direct massive amounts of new visitors your way.

-While it may take time to build relationships with editors of other websites, especially well established ones like Business Insider, you can start by syndicating your own content on platforms like Medium and LinkedIn.
+While it may take time to build relationships with editors of other websites, especially well-established ones like Business Insider, you can start by syndicating your own content on platforms like Medium and LinkedIn.